songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 The network policy correctly switched the default ingress behavior from default allow to default deny.

-Let's now selectively re-allow traffic again, but only from frontend to backend.
+Let's now selectively re-allow traffic again, but only from the frontend to the backend.

 ## {{% task %}} Allow traffic from frontend to backend